lando/lando/examples/redis/README.md

 This example provides a NodeJS based redis cache example.

-See the `.lando.yml` in this directory for Ruby configuration options.
+See the `.lando.yml` in this directory for redis configuration options.

 Getting Started
 ---------------